Are you ready to start a family but want to make sure your financial life is in order first?

 7. Make your Baby Fund a part of your monthly budget!

 If you would like to save $2,000 in 5 months, you need to incorporate $400 a month into your spending plan.

 This is a super exciting time for you!

 Kudos for your desire to be financially prepared to bring a child into your family!

 Remember, financially prepared is different than debt free.
 I would never suggest you put off starting a family until you are debt free.
 Nope!
 Not gonna find that advice here.
 I do recommend you are financially prepared!
 You got this!

-Gain access to the Baby Sinking Fund Chart here!
+Get Your Baby Sinking Fund Chart Here!